ABOUT OUR SOCIETY

-In a labour of love, Parkes M & D lifer Sir Tom of Warrick has painstakenly compiled a history of the Society.
+In a labour of love, Society life member Warwick Tom has painstakenly compiled a history of the Society.
 Originally prepared for the Parkes Champion Post, the articles have been reproduced below for your reading pleasure.
-The articles detail some of the highlights for what would have to be Parkes' oldest community organisation, which has featured Mayors, Clergy, Teachers, Editors, Scientists and a future star of Australian Stage, TV and Screen among its members.
+The articles detail some of the highlights for what would have to be, one of Parkes' oldest community organisations, which has featured Mayors, Clergy, Teachers, Editors, Scientists and a future star of Australian Stage, TV and Screen among its members.
 Enjoy!

 Parkes M & D have a proud history of providing entertainment for the local community over one hundred and thirty seven years, the earliest recorded information on the Society was in 1875 when a photo was taken of ten actors and a dog, called Bill Sykes.
 It listed their names and some of their professions, but it is not known if they were in a production or just having a social get together.
 However we do know that in 1879 the Society had a Grand Concert, entertaining with songs, recitations and skits while in the following year, 24th May, 1880, the Society produced “The Brigands of Calabria”, to assist in raising funds for the purchase of a fire engine for Parkes.